From department store to “luxury mall”

-The Ginza area’s largest luxury mall “Ginza Six” made its grand opening on April 20, 2017 drawing much attention from all over Japan and even from abroad.
+The Ginza area’s largest luxury mall GINZA SIX made its grand opening on April 20, 2017 drawing much attention from not only Tokyo but also all over Japan and even from abroad.
 More than half of 241 world-class quality brands that were carefully selected and collected are flagship stores.
-In addition, the creation of unconventional store environment using art, customer management and analysis using ICT, and promotion creating a buzz and conscious of being spread on SNS are also a symbol of “discontinuous growth” we aim at.
+In addition, the creation of unconventional store environment using ICT, and promotion creating a buzz and conscious of being spread on SNS are also a symbol of “discontinuous growth” we aim at.